mindspore-ai/models/official/cv/YOLOv5/README.md

   --resize_rate         Resize rate for multi-scale training.
 Default: 10 --bind_cpu            Whether bind cpu when distributed training.
 Default: True --device_num          Device numbers per server.
-Default: 8
+Default: 8 --save_ckpt_interval  Epoch interval to save checkpoint.
+Default: 1 --save_ckpt_max_num   Max number of checkpoints to save.
+If the number of saved checkpoints is larger than this value,
+                        the oldest chekpoint would be removed.
+Default: 10
 ```

 ## [Training Process](#contents)